 Scope of the project:

-Learners may work upon the following lines as a suggested flow chart:
+Learners may work on the following lines as a suggested flow chart:

 Advertisement-X